 We are holding a few craft fairs throughout the year to showcase the local talent, the first one was held in April and was so successful we have another one here on 3rd May.
 We had a diverse range of stalls, including pottery, glass, cards, wooden furniture, photographs, wax items, crochet and fabric items.
 We seem to have some new stalls for the next fair so please come down and see what is on offer.

 The new reduced car park charges will have a big impact on the Centre.
-We are hoping that the reduction will enable more people to visit us for events as well as classes and groups in the week and weekends.
+We are hoping that the reduction will enable more people to visit us for events as well as classes and groups in the week and at weekends.

 In the summer we are going to give the Centre a bit of a spruce up, so it will be looking tip top ready for September.
 This includes painting the main spaces, sanding and treating the floors in the hall.
 We are also hoping to fix a hanging rail in the small hall to display some of the wonderful artwork produced by the Broomfield Art Club.